 Was she a woman scorned?
 Leo died in 775, and Irene set about gaining the throne.
 Beset by her own ministers, Bulgars, and Harun Al-Rashid, she never gave up…wait a minute.
 Worlds collide….Harun Al-Rashid?
 Isn’t he supposed to belong in Arabian Nights?
 Yes, and he did his best to invade Byzantium.
 Irene kept him out by paying him a whopping annual tribute.
 When the Pope refused to recognize her rule and crowned Charlemagne Roman Emperor, rather than sulking over the insult, she simply arranged to marry Charlemagne.
 But she was deposed first.

 ECLIPSE OF THE SON Her son by Leo, Constantine VI, grew up in the shadow of his vivid autocratic mother.
 He too became an Iconoclast.
-When the inevitable clash came, Irene gave him short shrift: she seized the throne, and in the same purple chamber in which she had borne him, she had him blinded.
+When the inevitable clash came, Irene gave him short shrift: she seized the throne, and in the same porphyry chamber in which she had borne him, she had him blinded.
 He died of his wounds.
 This sickened the people, who proclaimed it “a horror of Heaven” and blamed on it a 17-day solar eclipse.

 THE SKULL CARAFE Nevertheless Irene ruled for five years before being replaced by her minister Nicophorus.
 You remember Nicophorus?
-Driven insane by incessant warfare in Bulgaria, he wound up beheaded by Krum the Horrible, Khan of the Bulgars, who had a silver-lined beerstien made of his head, and to the end of his days drank to his own health from the head of the Byzantine Emperor.
+Driven insane by incessant warfare in Bulgaria, he wound up beheaded by Krum the Horrible, Khan of the Bulgars, who had a silver-lined beerstein made of his skull, and to the end of his days drank to his own health from the head of the Byzantine Emperor.
 That’s Nicophorus on the right, being carried in filled with beer.

 THE SAINT The Iconoclasts stuck around until the mid-9th Century and finally petered out.
 Irene ended life on an island, spinning to support herself, and in Hagia Sophia, the heart of the kingdom she ravaged her soul to protect, there is no image of her.
 I doubt there’s one in Istanbul.
 Fourth Crusaders carried them all off to Venice, the city of that Doge thrown out of the window.
 Yet Irene endures, for she restored image worship in Christianity.
 Under her rule in 787, the Seventh Ecumenical Council at Nicea refuted the Iconoclasts, declaring that artistic materials merely represent the saints, a belief upheld to this day.
 The glorious pictorial mosaics of St Savior in Chora, as well as many surviving in Hagia Sophia, are all from after Irene.
 Throughout Christianity, religious art endures, and it always has a face.